reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/configuration/aliases.md

 Using aliases have the current limitations but maybe lifted in future versions:

-* c8y aliases do not support tab completion
 * c8y aliases using argument references (i.e. `$1`) are always mandatory and cannot be given a default value

 ## Examples